JamesDarby345/VesuviusDataDownload/README.md

 Actual examples will follow in the How to use section.

 ## How to use
+Basic usage is quite simple.
+Use the [data refrence wiki](https://github.com/JamesDarby345/VesuviusDataDownload/wiki) (especially [this page](https://github.com/JamesDarby345/VesuviusDataDownload/wiki/Vesuvius-Data-Reference)) to select which kind of data you would like to download.
+Then navigate to the appropriate folder.
+- The Fragments folder contains Fragment folders 1-6 and their associated fragment surface download file. (download_fragment_surface_fx.py)
+- Each Scroll folder contains the download scripts for that Scroll
+  - The scroll's Volumes (download_volumes_sx.py)
+  - The Masked Volumes for Scroll 1 & 2 (download_masked_volumes_sx.py)
+  - The scroll's Volume Grids (download_volume_grids_sx.py)
+  - The Segments segmented from that scroll (download_segments_sx.py)

+Each file type works a little bit differently, but simply navigating into the folder and running the file with python file_name.py will cause the script to prompt you for the minimal information it needs and will then begin to download.
+Just doing this should be enough to get you started.

+You will notice that each file will prompt you for a username and password, this is to login to the dl.ash2txt.org server, and are the same ones you receive after accepting the data agreement.
+If like me you quickly get annoyed by putting in the username and password, you can edit (or create if its not there) the ```config.env``` file which is in the top level of the repo, and put the username and password in there and the scripts will use that instead of prompting you.
+Be careful to not release the username and password to those who have not agreed to the data liscense, especially if you contribute to this repo.

 ## Motivation
 The download.sh file in Youssef's GP Ink Detection model works great for its use case, downloading all the segments used to train the ink detection model.
 But .sh doesnt work natively on windows, also the 100+ lines of mostly similar rclone commands with only a few parameters changing slightly triggered my software engineering senses that there must be a better way than this.
 After deiciding, maybe I want to look at all the unified segment .tifs as well, and having to write a script to edit the download.sh script to add them all in, I thought writing a script to edit a script is surly a sign of something not quite right, and this is getting annoying, even for me, a fairly technically adept user.
 These thoughts bounced around in my head until I made some time to create a better version.
 This is the result of that effort.
 This is not the final say on the matter, but it is a solid incremental improvement.